 So, what is medical aesthetics?
 Many people are completely muddled about what this term means.
-Is it like plastic surgery?
-Is it a fad?
-Is it safe or an approved practice by the authorities?
+Is it fake like plastic surgery?
+Is it just a fad?
+Is it safe and approved practice by the authorities?

 Nope, I’m not a beautician.
 And aesthetic doctors (in Singapore, at least) all went through formal training in medical school to do what they do.
 The procedures and treatments are considered medical, and therefore require qualified hands to carry out.
 In the recent years, authorities have also been increasing the barriers to entry for practice– which means more and more credentialling necessary for all who seek the art.

 Please don’t think for a minute that it means I use herbal products or natural medicine for my treatments!
 I say this because as far as my practice goes, I do only what involves needles and physical energy like light, radiofrequency, ultrasound and temperature.
 They are all minimally invasive (which translates into minimal pain, minimal scarring and minimal downtime).
 They offer improvements that will never give you an Angelababy but will make people ask you, “Hey, you’re looking great!
 What did you do?”